-Using the data frame cars (in the base package), plot distance (i.e. stopping distance) versus speed.
+Using the data frame cars (datasets), plot distance (i.e. stopping distance) versus speed.
 Fit a line to this relationship, and plot the line.
 Then try fitting and plotting a quadratic curve.
 Does the quadratic curve give a useful improvement to the fit?
 [Readers who have studied the relevant physics might develop a model for the change in stopping distance with speed, and check the data against this model.]